sourcefabric/Newscoop/README.md

 PHP version must be at least 5.4 on Debian and CentOS to run Newscoop properly.
 See [PHP bug][14].

+MySQL can't work in "strict mode".
+Newscoop will currently break in many places when "strict mode" is enabled.

 **Compatibility**

 | Browsers | Tablets |  Smartphones |